-People working in Cybersecurity help protect organizations from computer-related crimes and the legal issues involved in the investigation.
+People working in cybersecurity help protect organizations from computer-related crimes and the legal issues involved in investigations.
 Learn vital skills necessary for a lucrative profession, including applying ethical best practices and securely configuring computer systems and networks.

 Areas of study include: